Experienced Houston Criminal Attorney Defending Against Murder And Manslaughter Charges

 Set Up Your Attorney Consultation

-If you have been charged with murder or other homicide charge, contact me, Houston criminal defense lawyer R. Todd Bennett, for an initial consultation about your case.
+If you have been charged with murder or other homicide charge, contact me by phone at 713-489-7763 or with an email message, Houston criminal defense lawyer R. Todd Bennett, for an initial consultation about your case.